azurecorner/datasynchro-managed-pool-private-infra/README.md

 ## B. Summary

-We have completed the configuration of a Managed DevOps Pool and added it to our private network to enable deployments within our private architecture.
+I have completed the configuration of a Managed DevOps Pool and added it to our private network to enable deployments within our private architecture.
 With this new service now in public preview, Microsoft introduces a highly anticipated feature in the DevOps world: setting up private DevOps agents.

 In addition to this networking feature, other key features have been added.
 I encourage you to read the official blog for more information: [Managed DevOps Pools](https://devblogs.microsoft.com/devops/managed-devops-pools/).